Vicumpriya Perera

 Vicumpriya Perera (Sinhala: විකුම්ප්රිය පෙරේරා) is a Sri Lankan born mathematician, lyricist, poet and music producer.
-He has published two books of Sinhala poetry, Mekunu Satahan (Sinhala: මැකුනු සටහන්) in 2001 and Paa Satahan (Sinhala: පා සටහන්) in 2013.
+He has published three books of Sinhala poetry, Mekunu Satahan (Sinhala: මැකුනු සටහන්) in 2001, Paa Satahan (Sinhala: පා සටහන්) in 2013, and Mawbime Suwandha (Sinhala: මව්බිමේ සුවඳ) in 2023.
 He has written over 200 songs and has produced eleven Sinhala song albums.
 He currently works as a mathematics professor in Ohio, US.

 Life and career

 Vicumpriya Perera is originally from Wattala, Sri Lanka.
 He is a graduate of St. Anthony's College, Wattala and Ananda College, Maradana, Sri Lanka.
 He received a Bachelor of Science degree in Mathematics with first class honors from University of Colombo, Sri Lanka and continued his graduate studies at Indiana University - Purdue University at Indianapolis.
 He obtained a doctorate degree from Purdue University in Pure Mathematics with research concentrating on operator algebras and functional analysis in 1993.

 Vicumpriya Perera lives in Ohio, US, where he has worked as a mathematics professor at Kent State University (Trumbull campus) since 1998.
 He works in operator algebra, which is an area of pure mathematics.

+Vicumpriya Perera is a past president of the Ohio Mathematical Association of Two year Colleges (OhioMATYC), the Ohio Affiliate organization of the American Mathematical Association of Two Year Colleges (AMATYC).
+His term of presidency was from 2021-2023.
+He also serves as the immediate past president of the Colombo University Faculty of Science Alumni Association - North America (CUFSAA), since the conclusion of his term as President of the Association (2021-2023).